Historicity of the Bible: Overview of academic views

 According to Spencer Mizen of BBC History Magazine, "The origins of the Bible are still cloaked in mystery.
 When was it written?
 Who wrote it?
 And how reliable is it as an historical record?"

 An educated reading of the biblical text requires knowledge of when it was written, by whom, and for what purpose.
 For example, many academics would agree that the Pentateuch was in existence some time shortly after the 6th century BCE, but they disagree about when it was written.
 Proposed dates vary from the 15th century BCE to the 6th century BCE.
 One popular hypothesis points to the reign of Josiah (7th century BCE).
 In this hypothesis, the events of, for example, Exodus would have happened centuries before they were finally edited.

 The documentary hypothesis claims, using the biblical evidence itself, to demonstrate that the current version of the Bible is based on older written sources that are lost.
 It has been modified heavily over the years, and some scholars accept some form of this hypothesis.
 There have also been and are a number of scholars who reject it, for example Egyptologist Kenneth Kitchen and Old Testament scholar Walter Kaiser, Jr., as well as R. N. Whybray, Umberto Cassuto, O. T. Allis, Gleason Archer, John Sailhamer, Bruce Waltke, and Joshua Berman.

 Maximalist–minimalist dichotomy

 There is great scholarly controversy on the historicity of events recounted in the biblical narratives prior to the Babylonian captivity in the 6th century BCE.
 There is a split between scholars who reject the biblical account of Ancient Israel as fundamentally ahistorical, and those who accept it as a largely reliable source of history—termed biblical minimalists and biblical maximalists, respectively.
 The major split of biblical scholarship into two opposing schools is strongly disapproved by non-fundamentalist biblical scholars, as being an attempt by conservative Christians to portray the field as a bipolar argument, of which only one side is correct.

-Recently the difference between the Maximalist and Minimalist has reduced, and a new school started with a work, The Quest for the Historical Israel: Debating Archaeology and the History of Early Israel by Israel Finkelstein, Amihai Mazar, and Brian B. Schmidt.
-This school argues that post-processual archaeology enables us to recognize the existence of a middle ground between minimalism and maximalism, and that both these extremes need to be rejected.
-Archaeology offers both confirmation of parts of the biblical record and also poses challenges to the interpretations made by some.
-The careful examination of the evidence demonstrates that the historical accuracy of the first part of the Old Testament is greatest during the reign of Josiah.
-Some feel that the accuracy diminishes the further backwards one proceeds from this date.
-This, they claim, would confirm that a major redaction of the texts seems to have occurred at about that date.
+The Quest for the Historical Israel by Israel Finkelstein et al attempted to be more balanced.